Victoria Justice: 2020s

 Justice hosted the 2020 Kids' Choice Awards following Nickelodeon's decision to stage the event virtually.
 In July 2020, Justice announced she had become a member of the Recording Academy.
 That December, Justice announced that her first single in over seven years would be titled "Treat Myself".
 The song was released on December 11, 2020, and is the first single she released as an independent artist.
 This was followed by a single titled "Stay", released on February 12, 2021.
 The next single, "Too F*ckin' Nice", was released on May 28, 2021.

 On March 12, 2021, Justice starred as Brooke Gatwick in the romantic drama film Trust.
 To promote the film, she released a cover of Billy Paul's "Everybody's Breaking Up".
 Justice starred as Cassie Garcia in the film Afterlife of the Party, which premiered on September 2, 2021, on Netflix.
-Along with Spencer Sutherland and Jessica Rose Weiss, she released the soundtrack EP to which she performed and co-wrote a song titled "Home".
+Along with Spencer Sutherland and Jessica Rose Weiss, she released the soundtrack EP for which she performed and co-wrote a song titled "Home".
 Justice portrayed Lola Alvarez in the Netflix romantic comedy film A Perfect Pairing, released on May 19, 2022.
-She also joined the cast of the comedy film California King and mystery thriller film The Tutor, playing a pregnant woman in the latter.
+Justice portrayed Annie, a pregnant woman, in the thriller The Tutor, which premiered on March 24, 2023.
+She also joined the cast of the comedy California King, in which she plays a character named Lynette.
+In 2024, she starred in the thriller Depravity.

-On February 19, 2023, coinciding with her 30th birthday, Justice released the single "Last Man Standing".
-She plans to release her debut studio album.
+On February 19, 2023, coinciding with her 30th birthday, Justice released the single "Last Man Standing" and confirmed that she was working on her debut studio album.

+On October 3, 2025, Justice released the single "Love Zombie".
+The Christmas single Santa Darlin is set to release November 21, 2025.